 Notre-Dame de Luxembourg

 Adolphe Bridge, or the New Bridge, is one of the most spectacular landmarks in the city.
 The bridge connects Ville Haute and Gare.
 It was constructed between 1900 and 1903 over the Petrusse River.
 The bridge was named after Grand Duke Adolphe, who ruled the country between 1890 and 1905.
 As soon as the bridge was completed, it became the longest stone arch bridge in the world.
 The large arch span measures 85 meters and overlooks the Pétrusse valley to a height of 42 meters.
 The total length of the bridge is 153 meters.
 The bridge has two footpaths and four lanes of traffic.
-It also serves as an observation deck for pedestrians in golden hours.
+It also serves as an observation deck for pedestrians in the evening.
 The view of the Petrusse Valley over the bridge is absolutely magnificent.

 Chemin de la Corniche